toughlovearena/download.toughlovearena.com/README.md

 ### PLEASE READ THESE IMPORTANT NOTES

 - The Tough Love Arena desktop application is no different from the website [toughlovearena.com](https://toughlovearena.com)
+- When there is an update to the game, the desktop version will usually be behind for ~10 minutes
+  - If the patch affects gameplay, you will not be able to play online until the desktop client updates
 - The desktop application is designed to assist those who wish to play offline or on the go
   - If you are running an offline tournament or event, please use this downloadable version to avoid any network issues
 - The game will automatically check for updates on startup and then every 5 minutes
   - If there's been an update, you will see a notification telling you to close the application so it can update itself
   - If you download/use an old installer, it will install that version, but then auto-update as soon as you launch it
   - If you wish to continue using an older version, use an old installer, then disable your internet connection
-- An official release via Steam is planned, but not ready yet